Waverley, Taranaki

 Waverley is a town located in the South Taranaki District in New Zealand.
 It is 44 km northwest of Whanganui.
-Patea is 17 km to the west, and Waitōtara is 10 km to the southeast.
+Pātea is 17 km to the west, and Waitōtara is 10 km to the southeast.
 State Highway 3 and the Marton–New Plymouth line railway run through the town.

 History and culture

 Waverley was an important colonial stronghold during the New Zealand Wars of the 1860s, during which time the town was called Wairoa.
 The town is well known for its farming and thoroughbred stables.
 The race horse Kiwi was trained in the paddocks of a Waverley sheep farm by owner Snow Lupton and went on to go from last on the final bend to win the 1983 Melbourne Cup.

 Marae

 The local Te Wairoa-iti Marae and Maruata meeting house are a meeting place for Ngāti Tai, a hapū of Ngā Rauru Kītahi.

 Ironsand mining and renewable energy

 The Waipipi onshore ironsand mine operated near Waverley from 1971 to 1987, producing a total of 15.7 million tonnes of concentrate for export.
 The Waipipi site is now being developed for the Waipipi Wind Farm, with 31 turbines generating up to 133 MW.